What you need to know about Ovarian Hyperstimulation Syndrome (OHSS)

 How common is OHSS?

-Mild OHSS occurs in around 30% of all treatment cycles and is considered a normal side effect of ovarian stimulation for IVF.
-The symptoms are easily managed with over-the-counter painkillers, dietary changes, and increased fluid intake.
+Symptoms of mild OHSS, such as bloating are a common side effect of ovarian stimulation for IVF.
+The symptoms are easily managed with over-the-counter pain relievers, dietary changes, and increased fluid intake.

-Severe OHSS affects around 3 to 8% of cycles and is managed well with medical help.
+Severe OHSS affects around 1 to 5% of cycles and is managed with medical help.

 At-Home Treatment of Mild OHSS

-Treatment usually involves keeping you comfortable until symptoms subside, which can take a week or longer if you are pregnant.
+Treatment usually involves keeping you comfortable until symptoms subside, which can take approximately 1 to 2 weeks or longer if you are pregnant.
 Your doctor may also recommend:

 - Take over-the-counter pain relievers such as Tylenol.